 We require capital to fund ongoing operations, including maintenance expenditures on our existing fleet and equipment, organic growth initiatives, investments and acquisitions.
 Our primary sources of liquidity to date have been capital contributions from our equity and note holders and borrowings under the Company's ABL Facility and cash flows from operations.
-At April 30, 2021, we had \$37.9 of cash and cash equivalents and \$41.4 available on the April 30, 2021 ABL Facility Borrowing Base Certificate, net of \$10.0 FCCR holdback, which resulted in a total liquidity position of \$79.3.
+At July 31, 2021, we had \$39.4 of cash and cash equivalents and \$17.8 available on the July 31, 2021 ABL Facility Borrowing Base Certificate, net of \$10.0 FCCR holdback, which resulted in a total liquidity position of \$57.2.

-Our cash flow used in operations for the three months ended April 30, 2021 was approximately \$11.3 in cash flows.
+Our cash flow used in operations for the six months ended July 31, 2021 was approximately \$37.4 as compared to approximately \$15.5 used in operations for the same period in 2020.
 In response to declining customer activity and commodity price instability, in the third quarter of 2020 we implemented actions to achieve our previously announced annualized run-rate cost synergies.
-By the end of first quarter of 2021, the Company implemented approximately \$46.0 of annualized cost savings and also identified an additional \$4.4 of annualized cost savings.
+By the end of first quarter of 2021, the Company implemented approximately \$46.0 of annualized cost savings and also identified and actioned an additional \$4.4 of annualized cost savings.
 However, there is no certainty that cash flow will improve or that we will have positive operating cash flow for a sustained period of time.
 Our operating cash flow is sensitive to many variables, the most significant of which are utilization and profitability, the timing of billing and customer collections, payments to our vendors, repair and maintenance costs and personnel, any of which may affect our available cash.
 The COVID-19 pandemic and the related significant decrease in the price of oil resulted in a decrease in demand for our services in the last part of the first quarter through the third quarter of 2020.
-We started to see a moderate increase in overall activity throughout the first quarter of 2021, which we expect to continue into the second quarter.
+We started to see a moderate increase in overall activity throughout the first and second quarters of 2021, which we expect to continue into the remainder of the fiscal year.
 Additionally, should our customers experience financial distress due to the current market conditions, they could default on their payments owed to us, which would affect our cash flows and liquidity.
-As of April 30, 2021, we have \$4.7 of trade accounts receivable reserved for customers in bankruptcy, inclusive of \$4.6 due from Magellan.
+As of July 31, 2021, we have \$4.6 of trade accounts receivable reserved for customers in bankruptcy, primarily related to Magellan.
 See Part II, Item 1 "Legal Proceedings" for more information regarding the amount due from Magellan.

 Our primary use of capital resources has been for funding working capital and investing in property and equipment used to provide our services.
 We actively manage our capital spending and are focused on required maintenance spending.
-In addition, we regularly monitor potential sources of capital, including equity and debt financings, in an effort to meet our planned capital expenditure and liquidity requirements.
-The COVID-19 pandemic, coupled with the global crude oil supply and demand imbalance and resulting decline in crude oil prices, has significantly affected the value of our common stock, which, without a viable recovery and uptick in the demand for our services, may reduce our ability to access capital in the bank and capital markets, including through equity or debt offerings.
+In addition, we regularly monitor potential sources of capital, including equity and debt financings, in an effort to meet our planned capital expenditure and liquidity requirements and reduce cost.
+The COVID-19 pandemic, coupled with the global crude oil supply and demand imbalance and the resulting volatility in U.S. onshore oil and gas activity, has significantly affected the value of our common stock, which, without a viable recovery and uptick in the demand for our services, may reduce our ability to access capital in the bank and capital markets, including through equity or debt offerings.